altruios/namshubettulpa/public/namshubettuple/restructuring.md

 ~Leaving the man stupefied.~
 *Kent navigated the river of cars - which was gridlocked, and reached the old man.*
-~The man shook his head - like he was trying to get water out of his ear.~ "Can you tell me anything about that woman?"
+~The man shook his head - like he was trying to get water out of his ear.~ "K::Can you tell me anything about that woman?"
 *Kent approached and flashed his badge*
 ~It was a quick flash - he wasn't NYPD.~
 ~The man tilted his head slightly~
-"What woman?"
+"SM::What woman?"
 *Kent sighed and brushed past him - rounding the corner where she had turned.*
 ~He was in an alley - the woman, she wore a red cardigan, was at a metal door at the end.~ 'Was she always wearing a red cardigan?'